yegor256/blog/_posts/2014/apr/2014-04-26-incremental-requirements-with-requs.md

 It doesn't really matter which files I edit because Requs automatically composes together all files with the `req` extension.
-I can even add new files to the directory &mdash; they will be picked up.
+I can even add new files to the directory&mdash;they will be picked up.
 Likewise, I can also add sub- directories with files.

 ## Local Build